Welcome to this Zipaquira, Colombia travel guide.

 From here you can use a bus that will take you through the mountains until Zipaquirá.

-It will drop you on the main road, about a 5-minute walk from the main plaza.
+It’ll drop you on the main road, about a 5-minute walk from the plaza.

 Places to see in Zipaquira